rdsq/linehell/README.md

 ## Core principles

-- **One line = one operation**
-You cannot assign and calculate at once
+- **One line = one operation**.
+You cannot assign and calculate at once.
 You cannot even assign a literal at once

-- **No nested expressions**
+- **No nested expressions**.
 Not even `a = 1`.
 First, create a string, then convert it, then assign

-- **`that` is your god**
-Every operation works by putting a result into a special magical buffer called `that` Next line reads from it.
+- **`that` is your god**.
+Every operation works by putting a result into a special magical buffer called `that`.
+Next line reads from it.
 And the next.
-And the next.
+And the next

 ## Examples